-EPL 7541 overlaps with several farms and 2 District roads, the C20 and the C22, which run from north to south through the EPL (See figure 4).
+EPL 7529 overlaps with several farms and 2 District roads, the C20 and the C22, which run from north to south through the EPL (Figure 4).
 The two roads provide access to the farms that overlap with and border the EPL.

-All owners of the farms that overlap or border EPL 7541 were identified as I&APs, as well as the relevant authoritative bodies.
+All owners of the farms that overlap or border EPL 7529 were identified as I&APs, as well as the relevant authoritative bodies.
 Other I&APs will be identified through invitations such as the newspaper advertisements and site notices.

-FIGURE 4 - EPL 7541 OVERLAPPING SEVERAL FARMS
+FIGURE 4 - EPL 7529 OVERLAPPING SEVERAL FARMS